galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 ![Resultant plot of fitted solution against "experiment"](../../images/dissipation_example.png "The fitted output of MuSpinSim agrees with the provided data")

 # Conclusion
-{:.no_toc}

 We have used the MuSpinSim tool to perform a variety of simulations that may be of interest.
 In all cases, the workflow involved three Galaxy tool wrappers for configuration, simulation and plotting respectively.
 In these examples, each workflow defined the configuration parameters that were relevant for the experimental set up.
-For the full range of options, the standalone {% tool [PyMuonSuite AIRSS Configure](toolshed.g2.bx.psu.edu/repos/muon-spectroscopy-computational-project/muspinsim_config) %} can be used as a reference.
+For the full range of options, the standalone {% tool [MuSpinSim Configure](toolshed.g2.bx.psu.edu/repos/muon-spectroscopy-computational-project/muspinsim_config) %} can be used as a reference.